Hawking Radiation meets the Double Copy

 which is positive regardless of the sign of $\alpha$.
 Here, the dots indicate contributions from diagrams which are higher order in $\eta$ (see equation~\eqref{golimit}) which we have not included.

 There are crucial differences compared to the gravitational case, whose number distribution takes the following form (c.f.
 Eq (4.54) ~\cite{Aoude:2024sve}):

-In the electromagnetic case, the force can now be both attractive ($\alpha<0$) and repulsive ($\alpha>0$).
-While there is no formal difficulty with the repulsive case, the attractive scenario is obviously more relevant in terms of an analogy with Hawking's original result.
+In the electromagnetic case, the force after crossing can now be both attractive and repulsive.
+Let us further elaborate on this important point, taking for definiteness $Q_{\text{B}} >0$.
+For clarity we can define the numbers of the two distinct processes depending on the sign of the charge $Q$:

+First we consider the case $Q\!<\!0$.
+Then, crossing and charge conservation imply that the created pair is composed of one positive particle falling radially towards the positive background, and a negative one escaping to infinity: the emission is described by $\dd n_+$ and it is suppressed when $|Q Q_{\text{B}}|$ grows.
+Conversely, if $Q\!>\!0$ the infalling particle is negatively charged and is thus attracted by the heavy source.
+In this case the spectrum $\dd n_-$ will be enhanced and therefore dominates the final radiation.
+We learn that electrodynamics naturally gives rise to two physically distinct processes, both of which can be considered to be single copies of Hawking radiation.